compsult/MenuOptions/docs/source/MenuParams.rst

     you have a
     `Bootstrap navbar menu <http://getbootstrap.com/components/#navbar>`_
     that has been expanded from a collapsed state.
-    This allows control of how far left the menu will appear
+    This allows control of how far from the left that the menu will appear

 .. code-block:: javascript